Account settings and security

 Please be aware that **the Phare API is currently in beta** and is subject to change.

-Welcome, this API allows you to interact programmatically with the Phare platform, enabling seamless integration and automation of almost everything that can be done in your control panel.
+This API lets you interact programmatically with the Phare platform, enabling integration and automation for most tasks available in the control panel.

 ## Create an API key